Judge blocks Trump from cutting funding from 34 cities and counties over ‘sanctuary’ policies

 U.S. District Judge William Orrick in San Francisco extended a preliminary injunction blocking the administration from cutting off or conditioning the use of federal funds for so-called “sanctuary” jurisdictions.
 His earlier order protected more than a dozen other cities and counties, including San Francisco, Portland and Seattle.

+An email to the White House late Friday was not immediately returned.
+In his ruling, Orrick said the administration had offered no opposition to an extended injunction except to say the first injunction was wrong.
+It has appealed the first order.

+Orrick also blocked the administration from imposing immigration-related conditions on two particular grant programs.

-The Trump administration has ratcheted up pressure on those communities as it seeks to make good on President Donald Trump’s campaign promise to remove millions of people in the country illegally.
+The Trump administration has ratcheted up pressure on sanctuary communities as it seeks to make good on President Donald Trump’s campaign promise to remove millions of people in the country illegally.

 One executive order issued by Trump directs Attorney General Pam Bondi and Homeland Security Secretary Kristi Noem to withhold federal money from sanctuary jurisdictions.
 Another order directs every federal agency to ensure that payments to state and local governments do not “abet so-called ‘sanctuary’ policies that seek to shield illegal aliens from deportation.”